GSA-TTS/FAC-transition-site/src/resources/workbooks/federal-awards.md

 ### Column C: ALN (formerly CFDA) Three Digit Extension**

 Enter the last three digits of the agency's ALN.
-- For programs with no ALN or if the ALN is Unknown, enter a "U" followed by a two-digit number (ie. U12) to identify one or more Federal award lines that form the program.
+- For programs with no ALN or if the ALN is Unknown, enter a "U" followed by a two-digit number (e.g. U12) to identify one or more Federal award lines that form the program.
   - If the ALN is Unknown, column D cannot be blank.
 - If the Federal program is part of the Research and Development (R&D) cluster and the three-digit ALN extension is unknown, enter "RD".
   - If the ALN is Unknown, column D cannot be blank.